memfault/interrupt/_drafts/ota-delta-updates.md

 ```

 We can then implement `sfio_fread` which reads from RAM or image slot at the
 stored offset and writes it to an output pointer.
-Note that while POSIX api
+Note that while the POSIX API
-accept a `size` and a `count` (for a total number of bytes read of `size *
+accepts a `size` and a `count` (for a total number of bytes read of `size *
-count`, but in practice Janpatch only ever sets a size of `1` so we made the
+count`, Janpatch only ever sets a size of `1` so we made the
 simplifying assumption that it would always be 1.

 ```c